tnemoz/website-latest/_posts/2024-08-15-coding-the-alphazero-search-algorithm-from-scratch-part-2.md

         self.root_state.transition(action)
 ```
 {: file='mcts.py' .nolineno }
-> The reason why we're setting the new Node's parent to `None` is that we don't keep any reference to what's above the new `Node` is that tree.
+> The reason why we're setting the new Node's parent to `None` is so that we don't keep any reference to what's above the new `Node` is that tree.
 This allows Python to garbage collect them, so that the associated memory is free.
 For debugging reasons, you might want to comment out this line so that you can inspect the whole tree.
 {: .prompt-info }

 > Note that this is where we need to have `__eq__` and/or `__hash__` defined for an `Action`: so that the `index` method can look for a given `Action`.